 Risk of overreaction

 Since informal feedback occurs spontaneously, it leaves room for error.
 Managers must be diligent about how they give informal feedback and what they say.
 Informal feedback should not be given when you are emotional or lack all the facts of a story.
-If a manager provides negative feedback in the heat of the moment, it may come across too harsh and will not have the desired effects.
+If a manager provides negative feedback in the heat of the moment, it may come across too harsh and will not have the desired effect.

 Lack of documentation